Snapchat now lets you make QR Snapcodes that open websites

 Snapchat later let people customize their Snapcode with a selfie GIF and download a vector version for printing on posters, apparel, and more.
 Then it began allowing people to open a publisher’s Snapchat Discover content, and unlock filters and lenses by scanning a Snapcode.
 Sam Sheffer first spotted today’s update.

 Offering more ways to promote content outside of Snapchat could boost the app’s utility amongst public figures and businesses.
-While Snapchat’s fast-rising competitor Instagram allows peope to put a URL in their profile and lets verified accounts share URLs in Stories, Snapchat doesn’t.
+While Snapchat’s fast-rising competitor Instagram allows people to put a URL in their profile and lets verified accounts share URLs in Stories, Snapchat doesn’t.
 Snapcodes for websites could provide flexibility for promoting one’s site or products without disrupting the URL-free experience.

 0